tikv/rfcs/text/2021-04-23-builtin-gc-worker.md

 During the rolling update, the GC worker will not function and the new TiDB will not try to be elected as a GC leader.
 Once the rolling update is completed, the GC worker in PD will start to work.

-The RPC `GetGCSafePoint` and `UpdateServiceGCSafePoint`, which are used by the GC model before this proposal should still work for keep compatible with tools and they should be just a thin wrapper on top of the new `GetGCStatus` and `SetGCBarrier`.
+The RPC `GetGCSafePoint` and `UpdateServiceGCSafePoint`, which are used by the GC model before this proposal should still work for keep compatible with tools and they should be just a thin wrapper on top of the new `GetGCStatus` and `PutGCBarrier`.

 `UpdateGCSafePoint` should only work before rolling update completes, once the rolling update finishes, PD will reject requests to this RPC.